I was reading this, when I once again came dangerously close to ruining my keyboard through spillage. Behold:

 I remember coming home to my dorm one night in my freshman year of college.
 I had gone to a screening in another town, on a film review assignment.
 Admittedly, while I watched some of that movie, the better part of the screening was spent passing Life Savers mouth-to-mouth with the guy who had accompanied me.
 He was very cute, but he wasn’t what I needed in my life then, for several very good reasons.
 And my entire film review turned out to be one dirty pun.
 The editors liked it, but I wasn’t pleased with myself.

 “Crap,” I announced to my roommate.
 “I made out with X. Here are roughly a billion reasons why that was incredibly dumb.
 What’s wrong with me?”

 “Not your best, honey,” my roommate said without glancing up from the various Instant Messenger windows on her laptop.
 “Not your best.”

 And that was about it.
 I popped the remaining Life Saver into my mouth and went to work on my Biological Anthropology & Anatomy homework.

 Imagine what would have happened had my roommate began running around and flapping her arms like a chicken, screeching about me having been violated by a monstrous beast, throwing water on my face with one hand and dialing 911 with another.
 I don’t think I would have been able to handle that.
 I think I would have had to barricade myself in the girl’s bathroom and sustain myself on a diet of toothpaste for at least a day or two.
 That would have been the saner option.

-It’s true that women are supposed to regret their bad choices much more than men.
+It’s true that women are “supposed” to regret their bad choices more than men — because we are punished more harshly for them.
 What Maggie Hays is doing is essentially perpetuating this idiotic double standard, and turning around and calling it feminist.

 The other ridiculous assumption being made here is that a woman couldn’t possibly go out of her way to seduce a man.